Kinetic isotope effect: Other examples

-Since KIEs arise from differences in isotopic mass, the largest observable KIEs are associated with substitution of ^{1}H with ^{2}H (2× increase in mass) or ^{3}H (3× increase in mass).
-KIEs from isotopic mass ratios can be as large as 36.4 using muons.
-They have produced the lightest "hydrogen" atom, ^{0.11}H (0.113 amu), in which an electron orbits a positive muon (μ^{+}) "nucleus" that has a mass of 206 electrons.
-They have also prepared the heaviest "hydrogen" atom by replacing one electron in helium with a negative muon μ^{−} to form Heμ (mass 4.116 amu).
+Since KIEs arise from differences in isotopic mass, the largest naturally observable KIEs are associated with substitution of ^{1}H with ^{2}H (2× increase in mass) or ^{3}H (3× increase in mass).
+To push beyond such cases, exotic atoms can be used.

+In the case of hydrogen-analogues using muons, KIEs from isotopic mass ratios can be as large as 36.4.
+The lightest "hydrogen" atom that has been produced is muonium (0.113 amu, written as ^{0.11}H in this context), in which an electron orbits a positive muon (μ^{+}) as the "nucleus".
+The muon is much lighter than a proton, with a mass of just 206 electrons.
+The heaviest "hydrogen" atom that has been produced was Heμ (mass 4.116 amu), which is helium with one electron replaced by a negative muon μ^{−}.
 Since μ^{−} is much heavier than an electron, it orbits much closer to the nucleus, effectively shielding one proton, making Heμ behave as ^{4.1}H. With these exotic atoms, the reaction of H with ^{1}H_{2} was investigated.
 Rate constants from reacting the lightest and the heaviest hydrogen analogs with ^{1}H_{2} were then used to calculate k_{0.11}/k_{4.1}, in which there is a 36.4× difference in isotopic mass.
 For this reaction, isotopic substitution happens to produce an IKIE, and the authors report a KIE as low as 1.74×10^{−4}, the smallest KIE ever reported.

 The KIE leads to a specific distribution of ^{2}H in natural products, depending on the route they were synthesized in nature.
 By NMR spectroscopy, it is therefore easy to detect whether the alcohol in wine was fermented from glucose, or from illicitly added saccharose.

 Another reaction mechanism that was elucidated using the KIE is halogenation of toluene:

 In this particular "intramolecular KIE" study, a benzylic hydrogen undergoes radical substitution by bromine using N-bromosuccinimide as the brominating agent.
 It was found that PhCH_{3} brominates 4.86x faster than PhC^{2}H_{3} (PhCD_{3}).
 A large KIE of 5.56 is associated with the reaction of ketones with bromine and sodium hydroxide.

 In this reaction the rate-limiting step is formation of the enolate by deprotonation of the ketone.
 In this study the KIE is calculated from the reaction rate constants for regular 2,4-dimethyl-3-pentanone and its deuterated isomer by optical density measurements.

 In asymmetric catalysis, there are rare cases where a KIE manifests as a significant difference in the enantioselectivity observed for a deuterated substrate compared to a non-deuterated one.
 One example was reported by Toste and coworkers, in which a deuterated substrate produced an enantioselectivity of 83% ee, compared to 93% ee for the undeuterated substrate.
 The effect was taken to corroborate additional inter- and intramolecular competition KIE data that suggested cleavage of the C-H/D bond in the enantiodetermining step.